Lun-class ekranoplan: Design and development

 The Lun design had several drawbacks.
 One was that although the ground effect enabled it to fly at low altitude, in order to utilize the effect it had to fly as low as 5-10 ft off the water due to its short wingspan, so it could not fly when seas were even mildly rough.
 Another was that the craft was only designed to use the ground effect principle, so it could not ascend to higher cruising altitudes.
-The requirement for calm seas to operate and inability to fly above them if they weren't greatly limited where it was able to deploy.
+The requirement for calm seas to operate, and the inability to fly above them if they were not, greatly limited where it was able to deploy.

-2020 towing operation
+Museum ship

 On 31 July 2020, the completed MD-160 Lun-class ekranoplan was towed out of the naval base in Kaspiysk, with the intention of being eventually put on public display in Derbent, Dagestan, at the planned Patriot Park, a combination museum and theme park that will display Soviet and Russian military equipment.
 The towing operation involved the use of rubber pontoons, three tugboats and two escort vessels, and would have covered approximately 62 miles had it been completed.
 However, during the tow the ekranoplan became stuck just offshore of a sandy beach, short of the intended destination.

 The team managing the towing operation was unable to free the massive vehicle, so the ekranoplan was secured and remained beached in the surf zone while plans were drawn up on how to continue the move to Patriot Park.
 In the meantime, the unusual craft began attracting attention from the media, onlookers, and trespassing "urban explorers", even before the park was built.
 One report published in August 2020 stated that the hull, exposed to the waves in the surf zone, was taking on water.
 Moving the craft to dry land beyond the surf zone would eliminate the possibility that increased wave action during storms could damage the hull further.

 In December 2020 a successful recovery operation resulted in the ekranoplan being hauled out of the water, nose-first, with the tail ending up about 20–30 m from the sea, as seen from satellite imagery.
 The ekranoplan was towed ashore on 30 December 2021.
+During transportation, and subsequent haul up the beach, MD-160 suffered damage to its wing sponsons and fuselage.

+In December 2024, Russian sources reported that MD-160 would be restored.

+In September 2025, it was announced that exterior and partial interior restoration of MD-160 was underway, aiming to return the craft to its original appearance and transformation into a museum exhibit.
+This would also involve a partial repair of the damage to the vehicles flaps during its transport from Kaspiysk.
+Paint work was largely complete by mid October 2025, with MD-160 repainted in a grey colour scheme.
+The vehicle will be the central exhibit for the new Derbent Patriot Park, located in a new tourist cluster on the Caspian Sea, located south of the city.